febos/SQUARNA/README.md

     2) python3 SQUARNA.py i=datasets/SRtrain150.fas if=qf

     An example reproducing the benchmarks.

+    3) python3 SQUARNA.py i=examples/ali_input.afa if=q

+    An example of running single-sequence predictions for a set of aligned sequences. "if=q" tells SQUARNA to ignore all the input lines except the sequence itself.

 # Input format

-    For input SQUARNA uses a fasta-like format with the "name" lines starting with ">" sign and the following lines treated as the data lines.
+    For input SQUARNA uses a fasta-like format with the "name" lines starting with ">" symbol and the following lines treated as the data lines.
 The order of lines in which SQUARNA will read the data is defined by the inputformat (if) parameter, see below.
 By default, the order is "qtrf", meaning the first line will be read as the